MAIF/daikoku/manual/src/main/paradox/adminusage/1-tenants.md

 ### Authentication

-A tenant can be be private or public.
+A tenant can be private or public.
 In the last case, just public api can be accessed by unauthenticated users.
 Authentication can be set by choosen Local auth. or a tiers auth. like LDAP, OAuth2 or Otoroshi.
 The user session duration can be set here, by default it last 24h.